sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 Sparkle is available for [Windows](http://winsparkle.org).

 To keep the appcast file compatible with the standard Sparkle implementation, a new tag has to be used for cross platform support.
-It is suggested to use the following to specify downloads for non OS X systems:
+It is suggested to use the following to specify downloads for non macOS systems:

     <sparkle:enclosure sparkle:os="os_name" ...>